housseindjirdeh/angular2-hn/README.md

  - If you don't have Angular CLI installed: `npm install -g angular-cli@latest`
  - `ng init`
  - Input `n` for each file to not overwrite any file changes
- - `ng serve`
+ - `ng serve` will kick off the server at `http://localhost:4200/`.
+Any changes you do to the source files should automatically reload the app
  - `ng serve --prod --aot` will kick off a production build with uglifying, tree-shaking and Ahead-of-Time compilation

-This will kick off the server at `http://localhost:4200/`.
-Any changes you do to the source files should automatically reload the app.

 Click [here](https://cli.angular.io/) to see a full list of what you can do with Angular CLI.